JamGrif/OpenGLProject/readme.md

 # OpenGL Project

-This project is a continuation of my Final Year Project for University.
-The project is a 3D renderer created using OpenGL in C++ using a variety of additional libraries by parsing custom .XML scene files which contains all the requirements and components of a 3D scene.
+A C++ 3D renderer in OpenGL, with a variety of additional libraries, which is launched through C# WinForms which includes a large collection of graphical features and more by parsing a custom .xml scene file which contains all the requirements and components of a 3D scene

 **The project is split into:**
 - **Engine** project which creates the .lib file and contains the heavy work